Yusarina/Rinas-Video-Player-For-CVR/README.md

 - Basic Unity and CVR knowledge.
 - TextMeshPro - You can get this via Unity's package manager, it is free.
 We use a font from there.

-There are two versions.

-Version 0.0.1 Features:

-Features:
-- Smaller and compact.
-- Play and pause button.
-- Mute buttons.

-Version 0.1 Features: This version is not tested due to CVR servers being down, but should work.
+Version 0.1.1 Features: This version is not tested due to CVR servers being down, but should work.
-- Better UI then 0.0.1.
 - Smaller and compact.
 - Play and pause button.
 - Mute buttons.